silcnitc/expl-docs/docs/abi.md

 </tbody></table>
 </div></div>

+!!! note
-\*Note: The Read() library function expects a memory address from (or to) which read is performed.
+    :red_circle: The Read() library function expects a memory address from (or to) which read is performed.

+!!! note
-+Note: The Write() library function expects Data (final value to be printed) as argument.
+    :blue_circle: The Write() library function expects Data (final value to be printed) as argument.

 ### After return from the library module